openminder-ai/SwiftAgent/README.md

 SwiftAgent is a framework for building anthropomorphic (humanlike) agents that are easy to prototype and production-ready from day one, moving agents beyond experimental research and into everyday development for scalable, real-world applications.

+Unlike other agent frameworks, SwiftAgent is...
+* anthropomorphic, mimicking human psychology
+* the first to be temporally aware
+* fully persistent, not just limited to memories
+* extremely simple to use but still completely customizable
+* fast to start and built for production

 SwiftAgent brings the familiarity of web development to AI agent creation.
 If you've worked with Express.js routes or FastAPI, you'll feel right at home – but instead of building UIs or APIs, you're crafting stateful, human-like AI agents ready for production from day one.

 ```python
 #example